harisokanovic/nilrt-net-boot/README.md

-# nilrt-net-boot - NI Linux RT Network Boot Tools
+# nilrt-net-boot: NI Linux RT Network Boot Tools

 Network booting is the process of booting a computer system from a network rather than local disk/flash media.
 The system's kernel and file